paddor/cztop/README.md

 On OSX using homebrew, run:

     $ brew install libsodium
-    $ brew install zmq --with-libsodium
+    $ brew install zmq  --HEAD --with-libsodium
     $ brew install czmq --HEAD

-**Warning**: CZTop currently relies on features of CZMQ that aren't released yet.
+**Warning**: CZTop currently relies on bug fixes and other improvements of ZMQ and CZMQ that aren't released yet.
 Thus, the `--HEAD` argument is important.

 If you're running Linux, go check [this page](http://zeromq.org/distro:_start) to get more help.
 Make sure to install CZMQ, not only ZMQ.